 - But… I… I understand;

-Using the さ particle at the beginning of a sentence is a way of responding to something you don't know or don't care about.さ can also imply a "who knows..."
+Using the particle さ at the beginning of a sentence is a way to respond to something you don’t know or don’t care about. さ can also imply a “maybe…”

-With a long time of study you will get the practice and know the right moment to use the さ particle.
+With a long time of study, you will get the practice and know the right moment to use the particle さ.
 Listen carefully to its use in everyday life.
-Pitch and speed vary greatly.
+The tone and speed vary quite a bit.

-Taking advantage of the さ or さあ particle article, let's talk about the さえ particle. leave implies (usually) positive emphasis, reaching evidence that something is greater than assumed.
-May be followed by も((mo) for additional emphasis.
-Simply put it can mean "Even", used for emphasis, "If" or "while".
+Taking advantage of the article about the particle さ or さあ, let’s talk about the particle さえ.
+Sae implies (usually) positive emphasis, reaching evidence that something is greater than assumed.
+It can be followed by も(mo) for additional emphasis.
+Simplifying, it can mean “Even”, used to emphasize, “If” or “while”.

 - さえ漢字(かんじ)けるか.